What is this?

 What administration is in place?

 The panel is administered by the Learning and Development centre.
 They receive applications and chair the panel.
-Once a decision is made they inform the applicants of the decision whether they will be funded or not funded and to what extent.
-Students who are funded are required to complete a sponsored learning contract to confirm their commitment to the course.
+Once a decision is made they inform the applicants of the decision whether they will receive finances or not and to what extent.
+Students who are given finances are required to complete a sponsored learning contract to confirm their commitment to the course.
 This is returned to the L&D centre.
 Enrolment into the necessary course is then undertaken by the student and invoices for course fees forwarded to the administration team.

 How is this monitored?